Brother Walfrid

-Andrew Kerins (Aindreas Ó Céirín; 18 May 1840 – 17 April 1915), known by his religious name Brother Walfrid, was an Irish Marist Brother and is best remembered for being the founder of Scottish football club Celtic.
+Andrew Kerins (Aindreas Ó Céirín; 18 May 1840 – 17 April 1915), known by his religious name Brother Walfrid, was an Irish Marist Brother who is best remembered for being the founder of the Scottish football club Celtic.

 Life

-Walfrid was born of John Kerins and Elizabeth Flynn in Ballymote, a village in south County Sligo in Connacht in the west of Ireland.
+Kerins was born of John Kerins and Elizabeth Flynn in Ballymote, a village in south County Sligo in Connacht in the northwest of Ireland.
 His ancestors, the Ó Céirín (later anglicised as "Kerins"), were anciently Gaelic lords of Ciarraige Locha na nÁirne, with a long history in County Mayo.

+At the age of 15, he immigrated to Glasgow on a coal boat, where he found a job in the railway industry.

+He studied teaching and in 1864 joined the Marist Brothers teaching order, where he would spend four years at the order's house in Beaucamps, and would take on the name Brother Walfrid.

-He studied teaching and in 1864 joined The Marist Brothers Teaching Order.
-He moved to Scotland in the 1870s and taught at St. Marys School and the Sacred Heart School where he was appointed headmaster in 1874.
+He returned to Glasgow and taught at St. Mary's School and the Sacred Heart School, where he was appointed headmaster of the latter in 1874.
 He also helped found St. Joseph's College, Dumfries.

-In 1887, he founded The Celtic Football Club as a means of raising funds for the Catholic poor and deprived in the East End of Glasgow.
-In 1893, Walfrid was sent by his religious order to London's East End.
+In 1887, he founded Celtic Football Club as a means of raising funds for the poor and deprived in the East End of Glasgow.

+In 1892, Walfrid was sent by his religious order to Spitalfields in London's East End.
 Here he continued his work, organising football matches for and showing great kindness to the barefoot Catholic children in the districts of Bethnal Green and Bow.
 The charity established by Walfrid was named The Poor Children's Dinner Table.

-He died on 17 April 1915, leaving a surviving brother, Peter, in Cloghboley, County Sligo.
+He passed away on 17 April 1915.
 Walfrid is buried in the Mount St. Michael Cemetery in Dumfries.